fujiwara/lambroll/README.md

 #### Option file

-`--config=filename` or `lambroll.json` or `lambroll.jsonnet` can be used as an option file.
+`--option=filename` can be used as an option file.

-If the option file is found in the current directory, lambroll reads the file and applies to the default values of global flags.
+If the option file is specified, lambroll reads the file and applies to the default values of global flags.

 ```jsonnet
 {